 Although West Nile virus carried by mosquitoes infects and kills birds (especially crows and blue jays), it’s not possible for humans to catch it by handling dead birds.
 (That said, it’s still not a good idea to handle dead birds without gloves, according to the Centers for Disease Control and Prevention.)

-The risk for transmitting West Nile during pregnancy also seems to be low.
+The risk for transmitting West Nile during pregnancy seems to be low, as well.
 “There is some possibility if a woman is infected very close to delivery and she becomes very sick, the infant could become infected,” says Wesson.
 However, “it’s nothing like Zika infection.”

 Symptoms of these conditions can include a high fever, neck stiffness, headache, feeling disoriented, convulsions, paralysis, vision loss, weakness, and even a coma.
 People 60 years or older are more at risk, as are people whose immune systems have been compromised either because of another illness or because of medications they’re taking.
-Fortunately, symptoms this severe only happen to about one out of every 150 people who are infected with West Nile, according to the CDC.
-However, about 10% of the people who develop these serious symptoms die.
+About 10% of the people who develop these serious symptoms die.

 There is no vaccine for West Nile virus, although there are researchers working on developing one.
-There’s also no specific antiviral or other treatment for either West Nile fever or its more serious complications.
+There’s also no specific antiviral or other treatment for either West Nile fever or its more serious complications, per the CDC.

-The best way to avoid West Nile is to avoid getting bitten by mosquitoes.
-There are a number of ways to do this.
+As for how to prevent West Nile virus, the best way is to totally avoid getting bitten by mosquitos—and there are a number of ways that work.

 “Some of these work better than others against specific mosquito species, and some work better on some people, so you may have to try more than one,” Wesson adds.
 “It also depends on how long you need to be protected, if it’s a multi-day camping trip or if it’s an hour or two.”